List of Jurassic Park (franchise) characters: John Hammond

 John Hammond is the wealthy owner of Jurassic Park and founder of InGen.
 He is also the grandfather to Lex and Tim Murphy.

-He has antagonistic traits in the novel which are removed for the film adaptation.
+His antagonistic traits in the novel were removed for the film adaptation.
 Although he is not modeled after anyone in particular, Crichton explained that Hammond is like the "dark side of Walt Disney".
-Director Steven Spielberg said about the novel: "I felt Hammond was a brilliantly written, but patented villain, and I was much more interested in portraying Hammond as a cross between Walt Disney and Ross Perot".
+Director Steven Spielberg described the film's Hammond as "a cross between Walt Disney and Ross Perot".
 Attenborough was initially hesitant to accept the role, as he had not acted in 14 years and found film directing much easier.
 He eventually accepted the part after Spielberg pleaded for him to do so, stating "I can't see anyone else playing it but you".